 The standard loading conditions to be applied to oil tankers for fatigue assessment as required in Ch 9, Sec 1, [6.2], are defined in Table 22 to Table 24.
+Where fuel oil tanks, other oil tanks or fresh water tanks are arranged in way of the cargo hold region, the filling level of them are to be taken as full for both simplified stress analysis according to Ch 9, Sec 4 and direct strength analysis according to Ch 7 and Ch 9, Sec 5.

-Table 22: Standard design FE loading conditions for fatigue assessment of oil tankers except for foremost and aftmost cargo holds
+Table 22 : Standard design FE loading conditions for fatigue assessment of oil tankers except for foremost and aftmost cargo holds

-St ill water loa ds Τ No. Description Loading pattern Draught C {BM-LC} :% of perm.
+St till water loa ds . .

+No. Description Loading pattern Draught C {BM-LC} :% of perm.
 SWBM C {SF-LC} : % of perm.
-SWSF (1) Dynamic load cases Oil tankers with two oil-tight bulkheads A1-F Full load P - I T {SC} 60% (sag.)
-All A2-F Normal ballast P - U - S T {BAL} 80% (hog.)
-All Oil tankers with centreline oil-tight bu khead - B1-F Full load P T {SC} 60% (sag.)
-All B2-F Normal ballast P S T {BAL} 80% (hog.)
-AII (1) The actual shear force that results from the application of static and dynamic local loads to the FE model are to be used.
+SWSF (1) Dynamic Ioad cases

+Oil tankers with two oil -tight bulkhe ads

+A1-F Full load P S T {SC} 60% (sag.)
+All

+A2-F Normal ballast T {BAL} 80% (hog.)
+All

+Oil tankers with centreline e oil-tight bu Ikhead l

+B1-F Full load P S T {sc} 60% (sag.)
+All

+B2-F Normal ballast T {BAL} 80% (hog.)
+All

+(1) T he actual shear force t hat results from the application of sta tic and dynami c local loads to the FE model ar re to be used.